syncfusion-content/blazor-docs/blazor/rich-text-editor/import-export.md

 ## Import to RTF file

-You can import the RTF file into the editor by using the file uploader component, and you can get the RTF file content from the uploader success event.
-Then, you can import the RTF values into the editor.
+Import the RTF file into the editor by using the file uploader component and get the RTF file content from the uploader success event.
+Then, import the RTF values into the editor.

 {% tabs %}
 {% highlight razor %}